deciduously/skedge/examples/ffi/c/README.md

 # CFFI

-This directory demonstrates how to use `skedge` from C.
+This directory demonstrates how to use `skedge` from C.  Must have GCC and GNU Make installed.

 ## Usage

 ```
 $ git clone https://github.com/deciduously/skedge
 $ cd skedge
-$ cargo build --release
-$ cc -o skedge_demo -L ./target/release -l skedge ./examples/ffi/c/main.c
+$ make run
 ```

-This will place a `skedge_demo` executable in the top level of the project.